 She moved to Oregon in 1993 because of the proximity to the ocean, the mountains, and the rivers, and takes full advantage of them whenever she can.
 She is a long-time environmental advocate and is also committed to inspiring community health and resiliency.

 Healing Arts Program Coordinator

 Dawn McIlwain first connected with the Trauma Healing Project as an artist, and then as a volunteer Reiki practitioner.
 In 2014 she joined the THP staff and is now the Healing Arts Program Coordinator.
-She also helps facilitate the Healing Through Art class.
 Dawn brings with her a passion for being of service and considers it a privilege to work with others on their healing journeys, whether this means listening, witnessing their healing process, or being able to work directly with participants.
-Dawn is a Usui & Holy Fire Karuna® Reiki Master Teacher, cross-cultural Shamanic practitioner and multi-media artist.
-In 2019, she will round out her offerings by becoming certified in Dancing Mindfulness.
+Dawn is a Usui & Holy Fire Karuna® Reiki Master Teacher and multi-media artist.

 “I love being able to work with the participants, who are some of the strongest and most resilient people I have ever met.
 It is also a joy to work with staff and practitioners who bring their passion and compassion with them every day.”

-“I’m not sure if Hippocrates really said this but walking truly is a man’s best medicine, along with good food, great friends and fresh air.
-It’s my goal to see all our participants leave here feeling like they truly matter.”
+“Whole, nutrient-dense food and movement truly are the best medicine, along with great friends, sunshine and fresh air.
+It’s my goal to see all our participants leave here with the tools they need to find their healing and to feel like they truly matter.”